HolyBlackCat/cpp-tutorials/tooling/articles/using_libraries_pacman.md

    Given `lib__.dll.a`, pass the `__` part of its name to the `-l...` flag.
 (E.g. given `libopenal.dll.a`, use **`-lopenal`**.)

    `.dll.a` is an "import library".
 It's a tiny file that doesn't contain the function definitions, but will silence the `undefined symbol` errors and cause your application to load the respective `.dll` when started, which *does* contain the definitions.
 (Import libraries are not a thing on Linux, where you directly link against `.so`s.
-Modern MinGW can similarly link `.dll`s directly, but the import libraries are still commonly used.)
+Modern MinGW can similarly link `.dll`s directly, but the import libraries are still commonly used.
+MSVC *requires* the use of import libraries, which are named `.lib` there, same as static libraries, so there can be some confusion between the two on MSVC.)

    Since all `.dll.a`/`.a` files are installed to the same directory (`C:\msys64\clang64\lib`), you normally don't need to manually specify their location.
 But `-L...` lets you do that if needed (like `-I...` for headers).